jefkee/ledremeliai/README.md

-# ledremeliai

-ledremeliai.lt - website
+# ledremeliai.lt

-Minimal to no AI used
+Minimal to no AI used in development